Jonathan Leko: Birmingham City

 Leko signed a three-year contract with Birmingham on 28 August 2020.
 The fee was undisclosed, but reported as £1 million.
 After ten months out with the ACL injury, he finally made his Birmingham City debut on 17 October, as a substitute in a 1–0 defeat at home to Sheffield Wednesday.

 Charlton Athletic (second loan)

 On 31 August 2021, having made 41 competitive appearances without scoring, Leko re-joined, now, League One club Charlton Athletic on a season-long loan.
 He made his second debut for the club on 11 September, as a half-time substitute with Charlton two goals down at home to Cheltenham Town, and scored after 59 minutes; the match ended 1–2.

 Return to Birmingham City

 Upon his return to Birmingham he scored his first goal for the club in an EFL Cup tie against Norwich City on 9 August 2022.

 Milton Keynes Dons

 Leko signed for League One club Milton Keynes Dons on 13 January 2023 for an undisclosed fee.
+He made his debut on 21 January 2023, providing an assist in a 2–1 away win over Forest Green Rovers.
+Leko scored his first goal for the club on 18 February 2023, scoring a 25-yard strike in a 5–2 defeat away to Sheffield Wednesday.

+On 20 June 2025, the club announced the player had signed a new contract.

+Burton Albion (loan)

+Leko joined League One club Burton Albion on 26 January 2024 on loan for the rest of the season.
+He made his debut the next day as a half-time substitute away to Cambridge United, but lasted just five minutes before having to leave the field due to another ACL injury - the second of his career.
+The injury ruled Leko out for the remainder of the season.